(Photo by @yumezakka)

-Matcha is exceedingly rich in catechins, EGCG, which is an excellent antioxidant with loads of health benefits.
+Matcha from Japan is exceedingly rich in catechins, EGCG, which is an excellent antioxidant with loads of health benefits.

 Bacteria constantly grow in your mouth, fed by the sugar and starches that are in our diets.
 Most of this bacteria does us no harm, but sometimes it can cause problems and affect your oral health.
 These bacteria are the primary causes of teeth staining, bad breath and cavities.

 With matcha’s antibacterial property, you can help suppress the growth of bad bacteria in your mouth.
 So drink up and keep your teeth and gums clean and fresh.

 Catechins from matcha can alsolower your mouth acidity and protect you from tooth decay.
 Bacterial growth produces acid in your mouth, which can erode your teeth and lead to cavities.

 Catechins helps matcha work its dental magic, saving us a lot of money on dental bills.

 P/s: We love dentists and this isn’t a substitute for medical advice.
 Please seek a medical expert for more professional advice:).

 The lowering of acid levels in our mouths can bring us better breath as well.
 A study in Japan shows that green tea’s catechins outperformed chewing gums, parsley seed oil and mints inreducing oral malodor with its effective deodorant and antibacterial properties.